eccelerators/SimStm/src/rst/language_instructions/03_Operations.rst

  inv operand1

-The ``or`` instruction does a bitwise inversion of the value of operand1 (variable).
+The ``inv`` instruction does a bitwise inversion of the value of operand1 (variable).
 The resulting value of the bitwise inversion is stored in operand1 after the operation.

 ld